brianrandall10/FSJS-Project/README.md

 # FSJS-Project

-This is the repo for was going to be my project for Code Louisville Full Stack Javascript.
+This is the repo for what was going to be my project for Code Louisville Full Stack Javascript.

 It is a basic html website for Jtown Academy childcare in Jeffersontown, Ky.